 Incidence and survival rates

-Gallbladder cancer is the twentieth most common cancer worldwide and the seventeenth most common cause of death from cancer.
+Gallbladder cancer is the 20th most common cancer worldwide and the 17th most common cause of death from cancer.
 Although rates of gallbladder cancer are generally declining, survival rates are low; about 178,100 new cases were diagnosed around the world in 2012, but the number of deaths from the disease was relatively high by comparison at 142,800.